johnnymatthews/blockchain-is-hard/README.md

 It's pretty much all in the title really.
 Blockchain is hard.
 So I've thrown together this site to help people understand blockchain concepts.
 I'm hoping that every article will be self-contained, and won't rely on the reader to have read other parts of the site first, although I don't know how feasible this is.
 I'm also trying to not use any acronyms.
 Acronyms are dumb.

+You can view a [working example copy of the site right here](https://naughty-nightingale-a24cc5.netlify.com/).
+It's being [hosted by Netlify](https://www.netlify.com/), so big thanks to them.

 ## Contribute

 If you wanna help me out and write an article or whatever: